 Panasonic LX100 versus Panasonic GX8

 The Panasonic Lumix DMC-LX100 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in September 2014 and July 2015.
 The LX100 is a fixed lens compact, while the GX8 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The LX100 has a resolution of 12.7 megapixel, whereas the GX8 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX100 and the Panasonic GX8 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents the basis or 100 percent across all the size and weight measures).